robertbetts/openid-whisperer/README.md

 as well as Ubuntu 22.04

+## Microsoft Authentication Library MSAL
+This is used as 3rd party testing kit to verify the implemented authentication flows.
+The current MSAL code examples run through:
+* device_code_flow.py
+* username_and_password_example.py

 ## Environment Setup
 1. Install Python, this project is developed with CPython ^3.11
 2. Upgrade pip